sexcoin-project/p2pool-sexcoin/README.md

 -------------------------
 * https://github.com/hardcpp/P2PoolExtendedFrontEnd

-Notes for Litecoin:
+Notes for Sexcoin:
 =========================
 Requirements:
 -------------------------
-In order to run P2Pool with the Litecoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.
+In order to run P2Pool with the Sexcoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Sexcoin uses for hashes.

 Linux: